AriFordsham/GHCWiki/safe-haskell/new-overlapping-instances.md

 common it is to have overlapping declarations without `-XOverlappingInstances` specified needs to be tested.

+## GHC 7.12 & Later

+We have significantly changed how overlapping instances work in GHC 7.12 and later.
+This is both to improve the design, and also to make use of the new overlapping instance pragmas added in GHC 7.10.

-## New Overlapping Instances -- a.k.a Instance Specific Pragmas
+### Overlapping Instance Pragmas

-GHC 7.10 is adding in instance specific pragmas to control overlapping of instances.
+GHC 7.10 added in instance specific pragmas to control overlapping of instances.
 They consist of:

 - `OVERLAPPABLE` -- Specifies that the instance author allows this